GieniuG/mangaScrape/README.md

 - You want to check if manga you downloaded has new chapters:
   `mangaScrape -U`

+After downloading your manga will be at `~/.mangaScrape/Downloaded Manga` by default
 ## FEATURES

 - Order download of multiple chapters at once